 BMAT In house training

-Brampton College how you prepare for this exam by offering:
+Brampton College help you prepare for this exam by offering:

-ii.
+i.
 Classroom sessions.
 These lessons will focus on Section 3 of the BMAT , which is a short but demanding essay.
 Guidance is given to Critical thinking which is tested in Section 1 of the BMAT paper.
-Separate sessions on section 2 will be given if you need to revise the scientific knowledge and applications
+Separate sessions on section 2 will be given if you need to revise the scientific knowledge and applications.

-iv.
-A medical forum to keep you up to date with some current topics and discuss your ideas with others.
+ii.
+A Medical Forum to keep you up to date with some current topics and discuss your ideas with others.

 There are many institutions that require the UKCAT.
 You will find a list of institutions that require the UKCAT here.

-Among the destinations of recent leavers studying medicine, have been Bristol, Leicester and Sheffield.
-Many of our applicants for dentistry have been accepted by the dental schools at Leeds and Queen Mary, while others are currently studying at Bristol, Leeds, Liverpool.
-Of the 14 students who have gone on to study Optometry in the last four years, the majority have gone to City, Manchester or to Aston.
-In 2013 alone there were 7 students who went on to read Pharmacy at a number of different universities including Kings, the School of Pharmacy, Manchester.
-Birmingham and Nottingham.
+Destinations of recent leavers studying Medicine include Bristol, Leicester and Sheffield.
+Many of our applicants for Dentistry have been accepted by the Dental schools at Leeds and Queen Mary, while others are currently studying at Bristol, Leeds and Liverpool.
+Of the 9 students who have gone on to study Optometry in the last five years, the majority have gone to City, Manchester or to Aston.
+In 2014 alone there were 8 students who went on to read Pharmacy at a number of different universities including UCL and Cardiff.

 Overseas University Applications